Programs of Study

 Cluster B (Courses with a focus on Cognition/Perception/Learning/Brain and Behaviour):

 Note: Some PSY courses are included in both of Clusters A and B and may count in either cluster, but not both, for program requirements.
-For independent study courses being used to complete the cluster requirement, please confirm group cluster with the Psychology undergraduate office (PSY 405H1 and 406H1).
-PSY 202H1 can be used towards program requirements as well (under the final requirement for each program).
+For Individual Projects or Special Topics courses being used to complete the cluster requirement, please confirm group cluster with the Psychology undergraduate office (PSY 405H1/406H1/PSY405Y1/PSY406Y1 and PSY 307H1/308H1/407H1/408H1).
+No more than 1 FCE of PSY405H1/PSY406H1/PSY405Y1/PSY406Y1 can be used towards any PSY program.